 A few key takeaways from the article:

 - If testing is so valuable, why don’t companies do it more?
 As companies try to scale up their online experimentation capacity, they often find that the obstacles are not tools and technology but shared behaviors, beliefs, and values.
-For every experiment that succeeds, nearly 10 don’t—and in the eyes of many organizations that emphasize efficiency, predictability, and “winning,” those failures are wasteful.
+For every experiment that succeeds, nearly 10 don’t.
+And those failures are believed wasteful in the eyes of organizations that overemphasize efficiency, predictability, and “winning”.

 - To successfully innovate, companies need to make experimentation an integral part of everyday life—even when budgets are tight.
 That means creating an environment where: